Ralph B. D'Agostino: Education and career

-D'Agostino graduated from Boston University (A.B. summa cum laude) with a major in mathematics in 1962 and with a masters degree mathematics in 1964.
+D'Agostino graduated from Boston University (A.B. summa cum laude) with a major in mathematics in 1962 and with a master's degree mathematics in 1964.
 He completed his Ph.D. in statistics at Harvard University under the joint supervision of William Cochran and Frederick Mosteller in 1968.
 He joined as faculty in the Department of Mathematics (now the Department of Mathematics and Statistics) at Boston University, where he served as department chair, director of the Boston University Statistics and Consulting Unit (1986–2015), and co-director of the biostatistics department's MA/Ph.D. program (1988–2021).

 D'Agostino is known for D'Agostino's K^{2} test, a goodness-of-fit measure of departure from normality.

 D'Agostino was a co-principal investigator and the director of data analysis and statistics at the Framingham Heart Study.
 He co-authored 305 peer-reviewed papers involving the Framingham cohort between 1984–2019.
 D'Agostino was instrumental in developing several risk prediction models including, a global cardiovascular disease risk function, a coronary heart disease risk assessment function, an instrument for predicting acute ischemic heart disease, and a stroke health risk appraisal function.
 He also played a key role in the development of guidelines for cholesterol.

 D'Agostino has played a pivotal role in the journal Statistics in Medicine since its inaugural volume in 1982.
 He contributed an article to the first edition titled "The Logistic Function as an Aid in the Detection of Acute Coronary Disease in Emergency Patients (a Case Study)".
 He assumed the position of senior editor of the journal and served as lead editor for the Tutorials in Biostatistics segment of the journal from 1995 through 2019.

 From 2007 through 2021, D’Agostino served as statistical consultant to the editor of The New England Journal of Medicine.

 In addition to being a prolific researcher, Professor D'Agostino was a beloved statistics instructor.
 A selection of quotations from his students, collected when he was awarded the Boston University Metcalf Cup and Prize for Excellence in Teaching include the following: “Professor D’Agostino made it possible for me to understand statistics, something that I thought was impossible.”
 “Professor D’Agostino’s clarity, obvious intelligence, patience, and wry sense of humor has changed my attitude towards statistics from acceptance to enjoyment.”
 “I now enjoy, and enjoy using, statistics—something that I had never before imagined.”